Henryetta, Oklahoma: Events

+Henryetta Labor Day Beard & Stache Competition is an annual community event held in Henryetta, Oklahoma, as part of the city’s Labor Day festival programming.
+It was founded locally by Oklahoma Beard Lovers.

 Henryetta has two large annual rodeos, being the Jim Shoulders Spring Roundup Rodeo in June and the Living Legends Rodeo over Labor Day Weekend.

 Historic locations

 The Henryetta Historical Museum is housed in what was the town's first schoolhouse, and later what was the town's first courthouse.

 The Henryetta Golf Course and Country Club was established in the 1920s.

-Hugh Henry House, and Nichols Park, are included on the National Register of Historic Places listings in Okmulgee County, Oklahoma.
+Hugh Henry House, Nichols Park, and the First Presbyterian Church are included on the National Register of Historic Places listings in Okmulgee County, Oklahoma.

 Parks and recreation

 South of Henryetta is Nichols Park, developed between 1938 and 1941 by the Civilian Conservation Corps and the National Park Service, which is over 300 acres in size, and includes the 17 acre Nichols Lake.
 The park hosts many outdoor activities such as disc golf, baseball, all-terrain vehicle off-road trails, hiking trails, several playgrounds, multiple covered shelters for picnicking, primitive campsites, and large open fields for events.

 Jim Hall Lake, also known as Lake Henryetta, is 450 surface acres southeast of town.
 Amenities include boat ramps, docks, primitive campsites, picnic areas, and outdoor grills.

 Lake Henryetta is the town's source of public drinking water.